 A common method for measuring the similarity of two documents involves dividing texts up into tokens of consecutive words (called n-grams) and calculating a Jaccard similarity score, defined as ratio between the number of tokens that the two document have in common to the total number of tokens that appear in both documents.
 We used five-word tokens and shingled them, meaning that for the New York sections above, the first token was “the distinction between actions at,” the second token was “distinction between actions at law,” and so on.
 These tokens each contain more meaning than a single word, yet because they are shingled they are robust to changes in the text or noisy OCR.
 A Jaccard similarity score will always be in a range between 0 (complete dissimilarity) and 1 (complete similarity).

-Comparing the section pairs above produces thise matrix of similarity scores in table 1..
+Comparing the section pairs above produces this similarity matrix.

-A subset of the section-to-section similarity matrix.
+TABLE 1